IfDTUlm/CGM_Performance_Assessment/Confidence Intervals/README.md

 **Returns**:

 A csv table with agreement rates (+/- 15 mg/dl or % (AR15), +/- 20 % (AR20), +/- 40 mg/dl or % (AR40)) and their lower, one-sided 95% confidence intervals as calculated by the three approaches.

+An example of how to use the function is provided in the file *Example.py*/*Example.R*.